What is neuropathic pain?

 How do you treat neuropathic pain?

-Common side effects: feeling ‘spaced out’, dizziness and headaches
+Common side effects: drowsiness, dizziness and headaches

-Common side effects: Sedation and dry mouth
+Common side effects: drowsiness and dry mouth.

 Derived from chilli peppers.
 The cream is absorbed through the skin to reduce levels of Substance P, the neuro-transmitter which is associated with inflammation and pain.
 Beneficial effects may be experienced with regular use (3-4 times a day).